ncordeirfcup/InsilicoModeling_RdRp/README.md

 Two python files (alignment.py and align_ligands.py) may be used for rigid-body alignment performed in the above-mentioned work.
 The alignment.py may be run with the following command:

 python alignment.py --inp input_structures

+The aligned structures will be saved as input_structures_aligned.sdf